-- Any Behavior that negatively affects the learning environment. - Unlawful possession, use, or distribution of illicit drugs and alcohol. - Providing false information required during the admissions process. - Violation of the terms and conditions of the Enrollment Agreement. - Violating the Copyright Infringement Policy - Falsifying student records.
+- Any Behavior that negatively affects the learning environment. - Unlawful possession, use, or distribution of illicit drugs and alcohol. - Providing false information required during the admissions process. - Violation of the terms and conditions of the Enrollment Agreement. - Violating the Copyright Infringement Policy - Falsifying student records. - Not meeting Satisfactory Academic Progress. - Failing two courses in the first payment period or failing three courses in the program. - Failure to attend for 14 consecutive calendar days.
+(2 days for CWP students)

-- Not meeting Satisfactory Academic Progress. - Failing two courses in the first payment period or failing three courses in the program. - Failure to attend for 14 consecutive calendar days. - Nonpayment of any student loan.
+Nonpayment of any student loan.